 Can I modify or extend my order?

-To modify (change) or extend your order, go back to the court where you got it and file a petition with the clerk.
-The judge can modify an order after a hearing is held if there is "good cause" to do so.*
+To change (modify) your order or extend your order, go back to the court where you got it and file a petition with the clerk.
+The judge can modify an order after a hearing is held if there is “good cause” to do so.1

 Note: It is often helpful to file for the renewal at least 30 days before your order expires to make sure there is adequate time for a hearing to be scheduled and conducted.